 Of course, the SBA provides loans to all small businesses, not just women-owned companies.
 Below are additional options to consider when funding your own business:

 The 7(a) Loan Program is intended for small business owners to fund their start-up or run their existing businesses.

 Microloans are generally smaller business loans.
 They typically have a maximum loan amount of $50,000 but the average microloan is a more manageable $13,000.
 These loans are intended to help small businesses with smaller start-up costs or ongoing business costs, such as inventory, business supplies, payroll, leasing, or working capital.
 Each lender has different restrictions on their loan programs, so it’s best to check with your lender to check what your loans are designated for.

-The CDC/504 Loan Program allows businesses to purchase real estate or business equipment, so the business can build capital and credit, while acquiring fixed assets.
-This is excellent option for a brick-and-mortar shop.
+The CDC/504 Loan Program allows businesses to purchase real estate or business equipment, so the business can build capital and credit while acquiring fixed assets.
+This is an excellent option for a brick-and-mortar shop.

 Disaster Loans are designed to help a business rebuild after suffering a catastrophic loss from a natural disaster.
 These loans are for emergency use only, and not intended to fund a start-up business.

 Loan programs offered specifically to small businesses generally provide more lenient qualifying terms, as well as some flexibility for loan repayment parameters.
 Researching available small business lenders and different programs makes you an informed consumer, so take your time with this all-important decision to ensure you are apprised of all the obligations as a lendee.

 WBENC provides women-owned companies with support in the form of mentorships, scholarships, and advocacy.
 Their mission statement is “to fuel economic growth globally through access to opportunities, by identifying, certifying, and facilitating the development of women-owned businesses.”